northwesternfintech/Core/core/backtesting/readme.md

                 start_time:     strings in the format of "yyyy-mm-dd" for start time
                 end_time:       strings in the format of "yyyy-mm-dd" for end time

+        place_order() -- handler for placing orders, this function should not be called directly.
+                         Instead, call this function in the run functions.

+                stock_name:     string representing the name of the stock
+                shares:         integer representing the number of stocks to buy/sell (negative for sell and positive for buy)

     Functions that should be overrided by the user.